Blue Lights and Industry win big at TV Baftas – on a night full of surprises

 The 2025 Bafta TV Awards was a night full of surprises, tears, and very large glittery trousers.

-Traitors US presenter Alan Cumming made his hosting debut at the ceremony, with the red carpet rolled out for the stars of the small screen at London’s Royal Festival Hall on Sunday night (11 May).
+Traitors US presenter Alan Cumming made his hosting debut at the ceremony, with the red carpet rolled out for the stars of the small screen at London’s Royal Festival Hall on Sunday night.

-The biggest gong of the ceremony – Best Drama – went to Northern Ireland-set police drama Blue Lights.
+The biggest prize of the ceremony – Best Drama – went to the Northern Ireland-set police drama Blue Lights.

-Written by former journalists Declan Lawn and Adam Patterson, the BBC series beat out tough competition from Hilary Mantel adaptation Wolf Hall (which was the favourite to take home the prize), as well as Sherwood and Supacell.
+Written by former journalists Declan Lawn and Adam Patterson, the BBC series beat out tough competition from the Hilary Mantel adaptation Wolf Hall (the favourite to take home the honour), as well as Sherwood and Supacell.

-Another big winner of the night was Ruth Jones, who won Female Performance in a Comedy for Gavin & Stacey: The Finale.
+Another big winner was Ruth Jones, who won Female Performance in a Comedy for Gavin & Stacey: The Finale.
 The BBC star did an impression of her beloved Welsh character Nessa in her speech, saying: “I’m not gonna lie, this is immense.”

 He also urged all TV corporations to continue making series that hold “power to account”.

-Baby Reindeer, one of the most talked-about shows in recent memory, saw Jessica Gunning triumph when she took home the Supporting Actress prize for her role as stalker Martha.
+Baby Reindeer, one of the most talked-about shows in recent memory, was not forgotten, as Jessica Gunning took home the Supporting Actress award for her role as stalker Martha, and creator and star Richard Gadd won the Bafta for Best Writer: Drama.

-Many viewers were surprised that BBC smash hit The Traitors did not take home a single award, with host Claudia Winkleman losing out on Entertainment Performance to Joe Lycett, and other losses for the show in the Reality, Memorable Moment and Entertainment Craft Team categories.
+Many were surprised that BBC One’s smash hit psychological reality game show The Traitors did not take home a single award, with host Claudia Winkleman losing out in the Entertainment Performance contest to Joe Lycett, and other losses for the show in the Reality, Memorable Moment and Entertainment Craft Team categories.

 As host, Cumming took a while to warm up, with a cringey Traitors-themed opener and an awkward early joke about “popping” his “Bafta cherry”.